UEFA Super Cup: Trophy

 The UEFA Super Cup trophy is retained by UEFA at all times.
 A full-size replica trophy is awarded to the winning club.
 Forty gold medals are presented to the winning club and forty silver medals to the runners-up.

 The Super Cup trophy has undergone several changes in its history.
 The first trophy was presented to Ajax in 1973.
 In 1977, the original trophy was replaced by a plaque with a gold UEFA emblem.
 In 1987, the next trophy was the smallest and lightest of all the European club trophies, weighing 5 kg and measuring 42.5 cm in height.
 The UEFA Champions League trophy weighs 8 kg and the UEFA Europa League trophy 15 kg.
 It was designed and manufactured at the Bertoni workshop in Milan.
 The new model, which is a larger version of the previous trophy, was introduced in 2006 and weighs 12.2 kg and measures 58 cm in height.

 Until 2008, a team which won three times in a row or five in total received an original copy of the trophy and a special mark of recognition.
 Since then, the original trophy has been kept exclusively by UEFA.
-Milan, Barcelona and Real Madrid have achieved this honour, winning a total of five times each, but the Italian team is the only one which was awarded the official trophy permanently in 2007.
+AC Milan, Barcelona and Real Madrid have achieved this honour, winning a total of five times each, but the Italian team is the only one which was awarded the official trophy permanently in 2007.
 Barcelona and Real Madrid won their fifth title in 2015 and 2022, respectively, when the policy was no longer in place.

 Prize money

-As of 2020, the fixed amount of prize money paid to the clubs is as follows:
+As of 2024, the fixed amount of prize money paid to the clubs is €5 million for the winners and €4 million for the runners-up.